 McHardy’s research focuses on various drug discovery approaches to neurological diseases, infectious diseases, non-opioid pain and cancer.
 His accomplished career as a researcher and inventor received recent recognition when he was named NAI Fellow in 2024.

 The Top 100 U.S. Universities List is one of three rankings published annually by the NAI.
 These rankings are based on calendar year data provided by the United States Patent and Trademark Office and aim to provide a comprehensive view of intellectual property protection in the innovation ecosystem.
-UTSA ranked no. 6 on the Top 100 Worldwide Universities List for 2024, which was published last month.
+The UT System ranked no. 6 on the Top 100 Worldwide Universities List for 2024, which was published last month.

 The Top 60 Non-Profit Research Institutions and Government Agencies rankings will be released this spring leading up to NAI’s 14th Annual Conference held in Atlanta.